opensourcedoc/ccwarn/README.md

 `ccwarn` will check these dependencies, emitting an error message if neither is installed on your system.

-We tested `ccwarn` on Ubuntu 18.04 LTS.
+We tested `ccwarn` on Ubuntu 18.04 LTS and Amazon Linux.
+The latter is largely RHEL and CentOS compatible.
 It should work on other Unix-like OSes as well.

 ## Supported File Formats